Eukla/ETS/README.md

+# Newest version

+The work in this repo is further developed and mantained in the repo [https://github.com/xarakas/ETSC](https://github.com/xarakas/ETSC).

 # ETSC: Early Time Series Classification

 `ETSC` is a Python Early Classification of Time-Series library for public use, from the work **"Evaluation of Early Time-Series Classification